neofright/sabnzbd_srrdb/README.md

 - Use rescene to verify (srr.py -q) if the scene file matches the correct crc32 according to srr.

-- Exit based on the rescene verification (srr.py -q) result.

 ## TODO:
 - Abort if literal " " detected anywhere in release name (against scene rules) as it is likely p2p.